draco987987/SDG7_Proyect/README.md

 - Share of renewables in final energy consumption
 - CO2 emissions, energy intensity, and more.

-The dataset has been cleaned and preprocessed using Python (Pandas) and is stored
+The dataset has been cleaned and preprocessed using Python (Pandas) and exported to structured CSVs.

 ## Business Requirements
 * The dashboard aims to: